miles-1/SkillsGroup/python/lesson04/README.md

 ## To Do Before Next Time

-> *To Do*: Complete the following project before next meeting and turn it in on Canvas.
+> *To Do*: Complete the following project before next meeting.
+No submission necessary.

-### Project:
+### Project: Try out the rest of the exercises above on your own.
+No need to submit, just let me know if you run into any bumps.